Skip to main content

 Global Health Horizons Honors Thesis Seminar (GLBH 150A & B)

-During Spring quarter of a student's junior year, Global Health majors may apply to be a part of the two-quarter Horizons Honors Thesis Seminar, open only to Global Health majors in the BA and BS.
+During the Spring quarter of a student's junior year, Global Health majors may apply to be a part of the two-quarter Horizons Honors Thesis Seminar, open only to Global Health majors in the BA and BS.
 This seminar will provide an opportunity to expand, deepen, and share the insights of your Global Health Field Experience or a topic of interest in the field of global health, with members of your cohort.

-Students will develop a research poster based on their senior thesis, which will be presented at the Horizons of Global Health Conference during spring quarter.
+Students will develop a research poster based on their senior thesis, which will be presented at the Horizons of Global Health Conference during the spring quarter.
 See part participant abstracts here.
 See Senior Thesis Resources here.

 GLBH 195.
 Instructional Apprenticeship in Global Health